 To be worse, there is a chance that your kid is consuming way too much caffeine already.
 As you know, teas, sodas, energy drinks, chocolates and some sweets, also contain caffeine.

 And the truth is that caffeine can be completely eliminated from the child’s diet since THERE IS NO NUTRITIONAL REQUIREMENT FOR IT!

 My first suggestion is to read food/drink labels.
 Choose foods/drinks that contain little or no caffeine.
 And of course, don’t forget to say NO when your kid asks to drink coffee.

 Explain your kid that coffee is a grown up drink and tell them that it can have “kid’s coffee”.
 Here are some ideas:

 - Hot cocoa can be a great kid’s version of black coffee

 - Hot chocolate with whipped cream – instead of mocha coffee

-- Milkshake is a great replacement for iced coffee or frappuccino
+- Milkshake is a great replacement for iced coffee